Eufy S1 Pro vs Willow Go

 The Verdict

-The Willow Go is still a solid pick if you prefer a rigid flange and want the option to upgrade to a larger cup size.
-But with fewer features, a shorter battery life, and limited app availability (only in the US and Canada), it may feel a bit more limited for the price.
+The Willow Go is a solid alternative if you prefer a firmer flange design or want the option to upgrade to a larger collection cup.
+However, its shorter battery life, limited app functionality, and fewer built-in features mean it may feel more restrictive for the price — especially for frequent pumpers.